 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- In a large mixing bowl or standing mixer with paddle attachment, cream the butter and brown sugar together until light and fluffy, about 3 minutes.
+In a large mixing bowl or standing mixer with paddle attachment, cream the softened butter and brown sugar together until light and fluffy, about 3 minutes.
+Sometimes bakers make the mistake of just blending the butter and sugars together until they are mixed.
+Continue beating past that until your mixture looks a lot fluffier.

-- Slowly mix in the gluten-free flour, baking soda, and salt.
+Slowly mix in the gluten-free flour, baking soda, and salt.
 Once no flour streaks remain, stir in the chocolate chips on low speed.
+That’s pretty much it.
+How easy was that?

 To make a festive dessert or birthday cake, mix up easy chocolate frosting to decorate or write a special message.
 Use a piping bag and open star tip for rosette edges and a writing tip for messages.
 This affordable cake decorating kit contains everything you need!